open-basin/basin-slate-documentation-site/source/index.html.md

 `provider_id: ${PROVIDER_ADDRESS}`

-# Understanding Open Basin
+# How It Works

 Open Basin is a structured data lake that anyone can read or write to.
-All data stored on Open Basin is owned by aa single or multiple addresses.
-Although it is an open system, to access the data you will need explicit permission from one of the owners of the data.

-## How it works
+All stored data has owner(s) that control access to it.
+As an open system, any provider can request access to any set of data.
+Once an owner(s) grants a provider permission, the provider can interact with the data as instructed by its owner(s).

+## The System

 All data on Open Basin is stored on IPFS and structured on Ethereum.
+When writing to Open Basin the process is as follows:

+1. HTTPS POST with data, standard, bucket, and owner(s).
+2. If the provider has permissions, Open Basin validates the data against the provided standard and bucket.
+3. The data is encrypted and stored in IPFS.
+4. The IPFS address is encrypted and stored on the Open Basin Ethereum ledger.

 ## Glossary